leancloud/php-sdk/Hacking.md

     with Zend OPcache v7.2.34, Copyright (c) 1999-2018, by Zend Technologies
 ```

-By default, PHP does not enable xdebug.
+By default, PHP installed via Homebrew does not enable xdebug.
 You can install xdebug with pecl to enable it.
 For example, install xdebug for PHP 7.2 on macOS: